 Tire collection events

 These events are included as a target in TSBC's current stewardship plan.
-In 2014, they were again held in both urban and rural environments and in 2015, this approach will continue.
+In 2015, they were again held in both urban and rural environments with over 10,000 tires collected.
+This approach will continue in 2016.

 Education